pyrethrum/webdriver/webdriver-precore/README.md

 ## Why This Library?

 Several libraries provide WebDriver bindings for Haskell.
-However, when development on this library began, the existing options were either unmaintained, dependent on Selenium, or tightly coupled with larger, batteries included testing frameworks.
+However, when development on this library began, the existing options were either unmaintained, dependent on Selenium, or tightly coupled with larger "batteries included" testing frameworks.

-We, the authors of this library, are developing our own standalone test framework.
-We are enabling web UI testing within this framework, by first developing a number of independent low level libraries with the goal of making them broadly useful to others as well.
+We, the authors of this library, are building our own standalone test framework.
+To support browser based testing within this framework, we're first creating a series of independent low-level libraries.
 This library is the first in that series.
+Our aim is to make each of our low level libraries broadly useful to others, outside its use within our framework.

 ### Core Principles
 - **Direct W3C WebDriver Implementation**